 Composer: Howard Shore

-Cast: Ian McKellen, Elijah Wood, Viggo Mortensen, Liv Tyler, Sean Astin, Orlando Bloom, Karl Urban, Cate Blanchett
+Cast: Ian McKellen, Elijah Wood, Viggo Mortensen, Liv Tyler, Sean Astin, Orlando Bloom, Andy Serkis, Karl Urban, Cate Blanchett

 Running Time: 2 hours and 59 minutes

 MPAA Rating: PG-13 (epic battle sequences and scary images)

 Taking place only hours after the tragic events that concluded The Fellowship of the Ring, The Lord of the Rings: The Two Towers is that rarest of movie sequels, a rousing continuation of the original story and a stand alone movie in its own right.
 And like its predecessor, director Peter Jackson's follow up is a lush, exciting, beautifully realized adaptation of author J.R.R.
 Tolkien's fantasy creation.

 Beginning without a prologue to remind the audience of what happened in the previous picture, The Two Towers jumps right in to the action with the surviving members of the broken fellowship of men, hobbits, elves and dwarves facing danger at every turn from Orcs, evil sorcerers and even nature itself.
 What quickly develops are three separate storylines with the human Aragorn, dwarf Gimli and elf Legolas becoming involved in the defense of the besieged kingdom of Rohan; hobbits Merry and Pippin escaping their Orc captors and befriending the giant Ents; and hobbits Frodo and Sam continuing their quest to the evil land of Mordor and their ultimate goal to destroy the ring of power.